Fantom-Factory/afJson/readme.md

 *Json is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
 Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

-Json is a Fantom to Javascript Object Notation (JSON) mapping library.
+Json is a customisable Fantom to Javascript Object Notation (JSON) mapping library.

 Features: